Going idle free is good for business: it saves money, fuel and greenhouse gas emissions, and reduces the health risks caused by air pollution.

 According to Parkland Airshed Management Zone, vehicle emissions are the biggest source of air pollution in Red Deer.

-When vehicles are running they produce carbon dioxide, carbon monoxide, oxides of nitrogen and volatile organic compounds, as well as contributing to the creation of ground level ozone.
+When vehicles are running they create air pollution in the form of carbon dioxide, carbon monoxide, oxides of nitrogen and volatile organic compounds, as well as contributing to the creation of ground level ozone.
+This air pollution can be harmful to your health.

 Vehicle exhaust impacts our children’s health and the health of the environment.